hyperledger/besu-docs/docs/HowTo/Configure/Consensus-Protocols/IBFT.md

 !!! warning

     Configure your network to ensure you never lose 1/3 or more of your validators.
-If more than 1/3 of validators stop participating, new blocks are no longer be created.
+If more than 1/3 of validators stop participating, new blocks are no longer created and serious issues can occur.

 In IBFT 2.0 networks, approved accounts, known as validators, validate transactions and blocks.
 Validators take turns to create the next block.
 Before inserting the block onto the chain, a